transloadit/uppy/website/src/docs/image-editor.md

 ### `id: 'ImageEditor'`

 A unique identifier for this plugin.
-It defaults to `'ThumbnailGenerator'`.
+It defaults to `'ImageEditor'`.

 ### `quality: 0.8`